sarahhaidhar/write_sprints/README.md

 # write_sprints
 No fuss application where you enter a target time, then write as much as possible until the timer runs out.
-Intended to break through writer's blocks or to function as a warmup.

 ## Intended roadmap
 - MVP (timer and a textbox) ✅